Abrasam/Blog/README.md

 I've set up this blog for me to document my hobby programming (mostly game development/simulation stuff).
-I doubt anyone will read it but it's mostly to keep a record for myself (and to flex on friends!)
+I doubt anyone will read it but it's mostly to keep a record for myself (and to flex on friends!).

 View the blog at https://samsga.me/blog